matzhaugen/extremes/README.md

 3. CV.R Is the model selection module where I calculate which model is the best one, where the main calculating loop is on line 104 where we cross-validate one pixel.
 The rest of the module does some plotting.

+4. The paper.R file contains the code for plotting most of the figures in the paper.